Chicken Noodle Soup

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

-Making chicken noodle soup from scratch doesn’t require a lot of ingredients or any complicated ingredients.
-Just chicken, a few simple vegetables, herbs, and spices, and you’re good to go!
-Here are the ingredients you’ll need to make chicken noodle soup:
+Making chicken noodle soup from scratch doesn’t require a lot of complicated ingredients.
+All you need is chicken, a few simple vegetables, herbs, and spices, and you’re good to go!
+Here are the ingredients you’ll need for this easy chicken noodle soup recipe:

 • Herbs and Spices: A combination of basil, parsley, thyme, bay leaf, and pepper give this soup its classic warm flavor.
 And of course, we add some salt to really help the natural flavors pop!